Should you write a book?

-You might be wondering right now, “Well, what’s wrong with dreaming about hitting it big?
+You might be wondering, “What’s wrong with dreaming about hitting it big?
 Some books sell millions of copies and become bestsellers.
 Why not hope for the best?”

-For example, if you decide you want to write your book to sell millions of copies, you will try to make it as wide and accessible a topic as possible.
+For example, if you want to sell millions of copies, you”ll write your book to be as accessible as possible.
 But that trades off with reaching a niche audience, which is the key to getting authority and credibility.

-Or if you want to write a book to be famous, you’ll worry about how the book makes you look, instead of focusing on your audience, which is what makes a good book and gets you visibility.
+If you want to write a book to be famous, you’ll focus on how the book makes you look.
+This stops you from worrying about your audience, which is what makes a good book (and gets you visibility).